How To Stop Being Needy And Be More Independent In Your Relationship

 • Fearful-avoidant.
 People with this attachment style may experience the push and pull between a desire for and a fear of close relationships.
 According to the theory, it may be a result of childhood abuse or other trauma.

 Someone who displays neediness or is considered a “clingy person” in romantic relationships may have an anxious-preoccupied style, or perhaps even a fearful-avoidant one.
 Perhaps due to the type of care they received in childhood, they may feel insecurely attached to romantic partners as adults, which could manifest as constant approval-seeking, jealousy, etc. Typically, people with an insecure attachment style want to spend time with their partner and do not perceive their needy behavior as unusual.
-They are unlikely to have the tools required to stop being needy and may benefit from counseling to learn how to stop being clingy.
+They are unlikely to have the tools required to stop being needy and may benefit from counseling to learn how to stop being clingy in a relationship.

 Codependency